AdrienHeisch/sveltekit-add-decap/README.md

 ## Cloudflare Pages

-Cloudflare is a nice free host for a fully static website based on a GitHub repo.
+In my experience Cloudflare is a host for a fully static website based on a GitHub repo.
 It can even let you authenticate into Github OAuth using Pages functions.
 See [this repo](https://github.com/i40west/netlify-cms-cloudflare-pages) for more information on setting it up.

 Enjoy !